Enrolling in National Health Insurance

 Reason Required Documents

-If you move to a different address within Gifu City Health insurance card
+If you move to a different address within Gifu City Health insurance card or eligibility confirmation document

-If the head of the household has changed or your name has changed Health insurance card
+If the head of the household has changed or your name has changed Health insurance card or eligibility confirmation document

 If you have lost your health insurance card or it gets damaged -